A look at COVID-19 travel restrictions in each province and territory

 In general, travellers coming to Manitoba from outside the province are required to self-isolate for two weeks.

-However, as of June 21, people from Western Canada or northwestern Ontario can travel without self-isolating, so long as they haven't left the region for the prior two weeks and don't have COVID-19 symptoms.
+However, people from Western Canada or northwestern Ontario can now travel without self-isolating, so long as they haven't left the region for the prior two weeks and don't have COVID-19 symptoms.

 The exception applies to British Columbia, Alberta, Saskatchewan, Yukon, Northwest Territories, Nunavut and the region of Ontario west of Terrace Bay.